asrahman97/project4/README.md

 - User-authentication with JWT <br>
 - Search Bar with functionality to search for recipes based on title/ingredients<br>
 - Create, read, update, delete their own recipes. <br>
-- Have a page with the highest rated recipes.  <br>
+- Have a gallery page where we have searched items <br>
+- Be able to click on a single recipe, displaying the items in the database for that specific recipe including the ingredients

 ## MVP Libraries

 React<br>
 React Router<br>
 Rails<br>
+RESTful API<br>
+FontAwesome<br>
+Semantic UI<br>

 ## MVP Client